ctxkiwi/typed-js/README.md

 removeElement(myButton, msg);

+// Store a string into a variable, the word "HMTL" is just for the IDE to know it's HTML
+#STRING:HTML myTemplate
+<div>Hello world!</div>
+#ENDSTRING // result in var myTemplate = "...content...";

 include "./window-ready.tjs"

 // In case u want to export struct & variable definitions, so others can use it in their code